 Organize your inventory more frequently than often

-I cannot emphasize enough on how important it is to sharpen up your inventory management skills during the festive season.
-Do your research, source your inventory and set up a budget way in advance.
+I cannot emphasize enough how important it is to sharpen up your inventory management skills during the festive season.
+Do your research, source your inventory, and set up an Amazon PPC budget way in advance.
 Move all of your inventory to a fulfillment warehouse before the stipulated deadlines.

 Monitoring your competition